 In downtown Raleigh, Marbles Kids Museum's exhibits encourage imaginative play and creativity.
 In Around Town, children have a chance to slip into the lives of grown-ups, from bus drivers to firefighters and farmers.
 They can shop at a grocery store, be a chef or act on Broadway, all in pretend settings.
 Other areas of the museum include Splash! offering hands-on experiences with water, and IdeaWorks, where children can design, create and build structures, vehicles, simple machines and everyday products.
 Learn about more exhibits here.
 The museum's Marbles also offers an IMAX theater.

 The North Carolina Museum of Art in Raleigh offers special programming for children, from crafts to tours, and a museum park that covers 160 acres of fields, woodlands, and creeks, with trails that feature outdoor art on a grand scale.
 Admission to the Museum's permanent collection of art from around the world and access to the Ann and Jim Goodnight Museum Park is free.
 There is a charge for some special exhibitions and programs, such as concerts, films, classes, and performances.

-Kidzu Children's Museum in Chapel Hill offers creative play for children in its current "KidZoom: The Power of Creativity" exhibit, where they're invited to engage in real-life activities, from gardening and construction to painting and puppetry.
+Kidzu Children's Museum in Chapel Hill offers creative play for with exhibits that invite them to engage in real-life activities, from gardening and construction to painting and puppetry.
 Visit Kidzu's website.